rage/programming-23/data/part-11/3-recursion.md

 </sample-output>

-This time the stop condition is that the number asked for is less or equal to 2, because the entire sequence is defined from the first two numbers onwards, and we defined the first two numbers to be equal to 1.
+This time the stop condition is that the number asked for is less than or equal to 2, because the entire sequence is defined from the first two numbers onwards, and we defined the first two numbers to be equal to 1.

 So, how does this function work in practice?

 If the function is called with 1 or 2 as its argument, it returns 1, as dictated by the condition `n <= 2`.

 If the argument is 3 or greater, the function returns the value of `fibonacci(n - 1) + fibonacci(n - 2)`.
-In the case of 3 as the argument, this value is equal to `fibonacci(2) + fibonacci(1)`, and we already know the result of both of those from the previous step. `1 + 1` equals 2, which is indeed the third number in the Fibonacci sequence.
+If the argument is 3 exactly, this value is equal to `fibonacci(2) + fibonacci(1)`, and we already know the result of both of those from the previous step. `1 + 1` equals 2, which is indeed the third number in the Fibonacci sequence.

 If the argument is 4, the return value is `fibonacci(3) + fibonacci(2)`, which we now know to be `2 + 1`, which equals 3.